lenesk/sokolova.dk/about-a-self-study-video-course-forberedelse-til-about-skriftlig-fremstilling-i-prøve-dansk-3.md

 How to explain reasons in Delprøve 2A

 #### Part 7 (33 minutes)
-What is Delprøve 2B about?
+How to write Delprøve 2B?

 Telling a short story/experienced-based note
 How to comment on the point of view/advice etc.